Symmetric approximations of pseudo-Boolean functions with applications to influence indexes

-Following Hammer and Holzman's approach \cite{HamHol92}, to measure the global influence of the $k$th largest variable $x_{(k)}$ on an arbitrary pseudo-Boolean function $f\in F(\B^n)$, it is natural to define an index $I\colon F(\B^n)\times [n]\to\R$ as $I(f,k)=c_k$, where $c_k$ is defined in Theorem~\ref{thm:as897}.\footnote{We observe that, by definition, this index remains invariant under normalization of $w$.}
+Following Hammer and Holzman's approach \cite{HamHol92}, to measure the influence of the $k$th smallest variable $x_{(k)}$ on a pseudo-Boolean function $f\in F(\B^n)$, it is natural to define an index $I\colon F(\B^n)\times [n]\to\R$ as $I(f,k)=c_k$, where $c_k$ is defined in Theorem~\ref{thm:as897}.\footnote{We observe that, by definition, this index remains invariant under normalization of $w$.}

-\begin{definition} Let $I\colon F(\B^n)\times [n]\to\R$ be defined as $I(f,k)=\overline{v}_f(n-k+1)-\overline{v}_f(n-k)$. \end{definition}
+\begin{definition} Let $I\colon F(\B^n)\times [n]\to\R$ be defined as $I(f,k)=\overline{f}(n-k+1)-\overline{f}(n-k)$. \end{definition}

 Thus we have defined an influence index from an elementary approximation (projection) problem.
 Conversely, the following result shows that $A(f)$ is the unique function of $F_S(\B^n)$ that preserves the average value and the influence index of $f$.